teward/pytio/README.md

 ## Compatibility

-This module was written to be Python 3 compatible.
-It does not function with Python 2.
+This module was written to be Python 2.7 and 3.0+ compatible.
+It does not function with Python 2.6 or earlier.

 ## Installation / Usage